Over the coming weeks, you and your team will create an event and raise funds and awareness for charities in your community – it all starts here!

 This Playbook is a guide for all things 10×10 but there is always room for new ideas so don’t be afraid to get creative!
 If you and your team come up with something new and exciting, please let us know and we can work together to bring it to life.

 We’ve put together an explainer that easily illustrates how 10×10 works – you can use this whenever you need a quick way to show charities, supporters, sponsors, donors etc. what 10×10 is.

-As you can probably guess, the Project Lead role is the most pivotal to the campaign success.
-Together with your Project Committee, you’ll collaborate and support all the roles to achieve the best possible outcomes for your event and impact for your charities.
+As you can probably guess, the Project Lead role is the most pivotal to the campaign’s success.
+You’ll collaborate and support the Committee to plan and execute the best possible event and achieve the greatest impact for your chosen social purpose organisations.

 The Project Lead is responsible for the leadership and management of the overall project:

 1) Leading kick-off and campaign conceptualisation

 2) Managing the team organisation into roles and responsibilities

 5) Conclude the event by calling for 10 volunteers to organise the next 10×10 event

 6) Supporting the Event Evaluation Lead to coordinate a feedback process

 Event Concept & Objectives